GL-equivariant modules over polynomial rings in infinitely many variables: Koszul duality and the Fourier transform

 \begin{remark} The space $L_i(\cK(M))$ is the $i$th linear strand of the minimal free resolution of $M$, in the usual sense.
 Thus, even though the resolution of $M$ is typically infinite, there are only finitely many linear strands, and each linear strand can be given an algebraic structure (namely, that of a $B'$-comodule) under which it is finitely cogenerated.
 We can therefore say that resolutions are determined by a finite amount of data, in a strong sense. \end{remark}

+\begin{remark} There is a similar result for $\cK'$ that can be proved in essentially the same way.
+We will circumvent the need for such a result using the $\natural$-dual functor defined below. \end{remark}

-Define the {\bf (Castelnuovo--Mumford) regularity} of an $A$-module $M$ to be the supremum of the set of integers $n$ for which the $n$th linear strand of the minimal free resolution of $M$ is nonzero.
+Define the {\bf (Castelnuovo--Mumford) regularity} of an $A$-module $M$ to be the supremum of the set of integers $n$ for which the $n$th linear strand of the minimal free resolution of $M$ is non-zero.

 \begin{corollary} Every object of $\Mod_A$ has finite regularity. \end{corollary}